euforia/hashichain/pkg/nomad/README.md

 # nomad

-This package currently contains helpers to write out nomad HCL job specs.
+This package contains helpers for nomad.

+## Features

+- Write nomad job spec in HCL
+- Convert docker-compose to nomad job spec